 Saturdays at 2 and 4 p.m.,

-* Due to the pandemic (Covid 19), the Airbus visitor center will be closed until April 30th, 2021.
+* Due to the pandemic (Covid 19), the Airbus visitor center is presently closed.

 If you cancel, you can choose a new date, a voucher or a refund.